Intravenous Pyelogram

 After your procedure:

-You may lie in bed and rest for a while after your IVP.
-You may also need to start drinking liquids to help your body get rid of the dye.
-When your caregiver sees that you are OK, you will be allowed to change clothes and go home.
-If caregivers want you to stay in the hospital, you will be taken back to your hospital room.
+You may need to drink liquids to help your body get rid of the contrast liquid.
+When your healthcare provider sees that you are okay, you will be able to go home.
+If you are staying in the hospital, you will be taken to your hospital room.

 - You have a fever.